Scienza/SitoAndreaIdini/content/projects/tools/work_tools.md

 This post wants to provide a good list of the tools of the trade you need to work as a theoretical physicist with a computation focus, i.e. in my group.

-There are plenty of resources and must read to become a good scientist, and a theoretical physicist in particular, redacted by more qualified people than me.
+There are plenty of resources and must read to become a good scientist, and a theoretical physicist in particular, redacted by more qualified people than myself.
 Most famously, the reading list provided by [Gerald 't Hooft](http://www.goodtheorist.science).
 This list is a prerequisite for any ambitious theoretical physicist.
 On a more modest (but general) scale my outreach group's list, [ScienzaList](https://github.com/Scienza/ScienzaList).

 However, this post has a more down-to-earth approach on providing a pragmatical list of tools and software you will end up using, in the day-to-day work as a theoretical physicist and developer of computational software.
-At variance with string theory, you can practice these sort of skills in the spare time, and before starting the physics education.
+At variance with string theory, you can practice this sort of skills in the spare time, and eventually before starting the formal physics education.

+Is not possible to expect that every item in this checklist is crossed and mastered, this is a wishlist, also for myself.
+But here you have a (hopefully) useful canvas to build up from.

 - [Theoretical Physics and computers](#theoretical-physics-and-computers)
     - [Editorial](#editorial)